mayanksingh2233/mayanksingh2233/README.md

-- 🌱 I’m currently learning **Data Science**
+- 🌱 I’m currently learning **Full-Stack Development**
-- 👯 I’m looking to collaborate on Machine Learning Projects
+- 👯 I’m looking to collaborate on Open-source Projects
-- 💬 Ask me about Machine learning and Deeplearning
+- 💬 Ask me about Machine-learning,Django,Python.
 - 📫 How to reach me: singhmayank.ms123@gmail.com

 ### About me